Jamie897/holbertonschool-web-development/css_advanced/README.md

 ## Introduction

-In this project, we focus on enhancing the visual appeal and layout of the webpage using CSS.
-CSS (Cascading Style Sheets) is used to control the presentation and styling of HTML elements.
+In this project I am focusing on the front-end aspect of the webiste.
+This is the chance to catch peoples attention with bright colors and logos.

 ## Repository Structure